The Essential Mindset For Getting Back In Shape

 Agitate: I know that feeling.
 I’ve got a lot going on at the moment, and I don’t have time to go running or do any other exercise.

 Solve: So what can I do?
-I could buy myself a new pair of trainers or some fancy gym kit, but that would cost money, and I’d probably just put them away again.
+I could get new trainers or fancy gym clothes, but that would cost money, and I’d likely just store them again.
 Or I could take myself out for lunch or dinner somewhere nice.
 But that’s still money, and I’d probably eat something unhealthy.

 So instead, I decided to reward myself with a bit of a treat.
 I bought myself a voucher for a massage session at my local spa.
 I booked it online and paid for it with my debit card.
 Then I went home and waited for my appointment.
 I was greeted by a friendly receptionist who took me through to the treatment room when I arrived.
 She gave me a towel and told me to relax while preparing the room.
 Then she left me to it.